 based on a combination

 In this year's index, Virginia dropped largely because of lower growth prospects due to reductions in federal government spending in the state.
 Utah climbed to 1st place, while peer state North Carolina rose to 3rd.
 Maryland dipped to 20th (down from 18th in 2013), and Tennessee dropped to 21st (down from 15th in 2013).

-- In July 2014, CNBC and CNBC.com dropped Virginia's rank from 5th to an 8th-place tie with Colorado for best state for business in the nation.
-Peer state North Carolina came in 5th, Tennessee ranked 14th, and Maryland was rated 35th nationally.
+- In July 2015, CNBC and CNBC.com dropped Virginia's rank from 8th best state for business to 12th, citing the lack of job creation in the state in recent years.
+All peer states also dropped in the rankings: North Carolina came in 9th (from 5th), Tennessee ranked 17th (14th), and Maryland was rated 36th nationally (from 35th).
 CNBC's rankings are based on 51 indicators in business costs, workforce, quality of life, economy, and infrastructure and transportation, as well as several other categories.

 - In its 2014 "Enterprising States" report, the US Chamber of Commerce placed Virginia 12th in its overall Performance category, a drop from 5th place in 2013.
 The report attributed Virginia's decline to the economic slowdown caused by federal budget sequestration, although it cited the growth of other industry markets and the state's well-educated workforce as partial offsets.

 - Virginia placed 10th for best business climate in the U.S., according to a 2014 report by Site Selection magazine.
 Peer states North Carolina (3rd) and Tennessee (7th) also ranked in the top ten.

 - In August 2014, Pollina Corporate Real Estate Inc., a U.S. corporate site selection expert, ranked Virginia #4 nationally for its pro-business climate.